mkshp-dev/mkshp-dev/README.md

 # 👋 Hey, I'm mkshp

-I build open-source tools around the software I use every day—making them a little more powerful, a little more enjoyable, and hopefully useful to others too.
+I build open source tools around the software I use every day, making them a little more powerful, a little more enjoyable, and hopefully useful to others too.

 ## 🚀 Featured Projects